Second Skin - Application Dedicated to Dermatology

 Reflection

 Second Skin, the research project, is very much a labor of love.
 I look fondly on the year I spent making it.
-My peers thought I was strange because I found the RRL and general research part of the project to be enjoyable.
 If I were to remake this now, I would do more robust testing with more participants and would refine the spacing and styling of the application to make it more straight-forward.
 The graphic and colorful approach is unique but I think I could refine it.